What is secrets management?

 • Arbitrary secrets: Sensitive data, including any type of structured or unstructured data that can be used to access an application or resource.

-• Other private keys: These can include public key infrastructure (PKI) certificates, hash-based message authentication code (HMAC) keys and signing keys.
+• Other cryptographic keys: These can include hash-based message authentication code (HMAC) keys, code-signing keys and other private keys used for signing or verification.

 Why secrets management matters

-Secrets management is 1 of the pillars of privileged access management (PAM), the subset of identity and access management (IAM) that focuses on securing privileged accounts and users.
+It is one of four core capabilities of privileged access management (PAM), a subset of identity and access management (IAM) that focuses on securing privileged accounts and users.

 • Privilege elevation and delegation management (PEDM), which involves automatically evaluating, approving and denying privileged access requests.

-• Cloud infrastructure entitlement management (CIEM), which oversees IAM processes in cloud computing environments.
+• Cloud infrastructure entitlement management (CIEM), which oversees permissions and entitlements in cloud computing environments.

-Secrets management is important to the DevOps methodology, which emphasizes automated, continuous software delivery.
+Secrets management is important to the DevOps methodology, which emphasizes automated, continuous software development and delivery.

-Many organizations integrate secrets management functions into the continuous integration and continuous delivery pipeline, or CI/CD pipeline.
+Many organizations integrate secrets management functions into the CI/CD pipeline.
 This helps ensure that all the moving parts—developers, tools and automated processes—have secure access to the sensitive systems they need when they need it.

 Secrets management is considered a core component of DevSecOps, an evolution of the DevOps methodology that continuously integrates and automates security throughout the DevOps lifecycle.